Free France: Asia and the Pacific

 France also had possessions in Asia and the Pacific, and these far-flung colonies would experience similar problems of divided loyalties.
 French India and the French South Pacific colonies of New Caledonia, French Polynesia and the New Hebrides joined Free France in the summer 1940, drawing official American interest.
 These South Pacific colonies would later provide vital Allied bases in the Pacific Ocean during the war with Japan.

 French Indochina was invaded by Japan in September 1940, although for most of the war the colony remained under nominal Vichy control.
 On 9 March 1945, the Japanese launched a coup and took full control of Indochina by the beginning of May.
+Japanese rule in Indochina lasted until the successful August Revolution which was led by communist-dominated Viet Minh, and the entry of British and Chinese forces.

 From June 1940 until February 1943, the concession of Guangzhouwan (Kouang-Tchéou-Wan or Fort-Boyard), in South China, remained under the administration of Free France.
 The Republic of China, after the fall of Paris in 1940, recognised the London-exiled Free French government as Guangzhouwan's legitimate authority and established diplomatic relations with them, something facilitated by the fact that the colony was surrounded by the Republic of China's territory and was not in physical contact with French Indochina.
 In February 1943 the Imperial Japanese Army invaded and occupied the leased territory.